OsaPL/Versus-Brawl/notes.md

 # DO THOSE THINGS FIRST:
 - add checkmarks or something to race goal to show you've already hit them
 - finish hints system
-- fix tag gamemode to work, atm it only works for 4 players

 ### For changelogs
 `git log <hash>..HEAD --pretty=format:%s`